 If the one additional sample fails to comply with the effluent limit for chronic toxicity, then the Permittee must complete all of the additional monitoring required in this section.
-Or, additional compliance monitoring.
-This report must include a search of all pertinent and recent facility records, including:
+Or,

 If Ecology determines that the test result was anomalous, the one additional test result will replace the anomalous test result for the purpose of determining compliance with the chronic toxicity limit.